 Though its equatorial position means fairly constant year-round temperatures, the summer months in Sri Lanka are very hot with short, sharp monsoons in the south-west of the country.
 Be sure to use adequate sun protection and drink plenty of water.

 There are currently no scheduled departures on our Sri Lanka Explorer trip.
 If you are interested in other trips in the region visit one of the links below.

-3. The Esala Perahera is a 10 day period of evening processions to honour the Sacred Tooth, which is enshrined at Kandy's Temple of the Tooth.
-In 2018 Esala Perahera will take place from 16th - 26th August.
-Each night features thousands of dancers and drummers, and a parade of more than 50 decorated elephants.
-Due to Intrepid's stance on animal protection we do not visit the Perahera and cannot purchase tickets on your behalf.
+2. The Perahera Festival is a 10 day period of evening processions to honour the Sacred Tooth, which is enshrined at Kandy's Temple of the Tooth.
+Each night features thousands of perfomers, including dancers, drummers, and a parade of more than 50 decorated elephants.
+Due to Intrepid's stance on elephant cruelty we do not visit the Perahera Festival and cannot purchase tickets on your behalf.

 3. Please provide your full name exactly as per passport at the time of booking (including any middle names listed on your passport) for train tickets.
 Fees may apply for amendments to details within 45 days of departure, and in some cases you will be required to cover the cost of issuing new tickets.